 We do not sell Your Personal Information to anyone.

-Although we do not sell Your Personal Information or share it with third parties for their own marketing purposes, we are providing You the means to exercise Your right to opt out in the event that the CCPA or other California privacy laws further adapt their definition of what selling information encompasses:
+Although we do not sell Your Personal Information or share it with third parties for their own marketing purposes, we may share it with our subsidiary company, Snell Resources, for the purpose of their marketing efforts.

 Deletion Request Rights